 There are no canned soups or processed ingredients in this healthy take on the classic Thanksgiving dish!
-Instead, you get a casserole loaded with fresh green beans and mushrooms, crispy oven-roasted onions, and a whole lot of tastiness.
-Opt for beef or turkey bacon (or omit entirely to keep this vegetarian).
+Instead, you get a casserole loaded with fresh green beans and mushrooms and a whole lot of tastiness.

 One of the easiest, tastiest recipes you’ll make this holiday season, this garlic lamb roast comes together easily.
 Place it in the crockpot in the morning, and you’ll have an amazing roast in six to eight hours with no work required.
 Just don’t blame me if your family can’t stay out of the kitchen while this is cooking — the smell is amazing!

 If you want to think outside the box for your holiday meal, this chicken gumbo recipe may be what you’re looking for.
 This take on a cajun classic replaces pork sausage with chicken andouille and combines a host of hearty veggies for a filling holiday meal.

 Ready in less than an hour, this turkey breast recipe is quick and simple to make.
 It combines the turkey with avocado oil, green onion, sage, lemon juice, Italian seasoning and coconut aminos for a truly unique, delicious take on turkey.

 “Paillard” is a French term that simply describes the flattening and quick cooking of a piece of meat.
 In this case, the meat is chicken, which is combined with chicken bone broth, cherry tomatoes, arugula and spices for a truly yummy dish that’s ready in just 35 minutes.